-On June 24, Jacqueline Askew, former bookkeeper for International Union of Painters and Allied Trades Council 35, was charged in an information count in U.S. District Court for the District of Massachusetts with embezzling $40,930 in funds from the Boston union.
+On December 1, John Allen, former treasurer of International Longshoremen’s Association Local 1982, was charged in the Lucas County (Ohio) Court of Common Pleas with one count of theft in the sum of $1,940 from the Toledo union.
 The charge follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On May 18, Shiryll Durham, former president of American Federation of Government Employees Local 1687, was sentenced in U.S. District Court for the Eastern District of Tennessee to time served for taking and carrying, with the intent to steal, personal property from the Mountain Home (Johnson City) union.
-He also was ordered to pay $2,640 in restitution and a $25 fine.
-Durham had pleaded guilty in January after being charged in October 2014.
-The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+Tiffany Randle’s remorse probably kept her out of prison.
+On November 23, Randle, former secretary-treasurer of American Federation of State, County and Municipal Employees Local 652, was sentenced in U.S. District Court for the Western District of Michigan to one day of imprisonment (with credit for time served) and two years of probation for defrauding the Kalamazoo-based union.
+She also was ordered to pay $23,727 in restitution.
+Randle had pleaded guilty in August after being indicted in July.
+The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards and Office of Inspector General.

 Prosecutors alleged that Randle, 47, a resident of Kalamazoo, stole funds from a credit union account sponsored by AFSCME Local 652, which represents employees at Kalamazoo Psychiatric Hospital.
 She cashed union checks by forging the name of the local vice president and used the funds for her own benefit.
 At her sentencing hearing, … Read More ➡